JaiWillems/celest/docs/source/modules/schedule.rst

 Schedule Overview
 -----------------

-The primary usage of Celest is for mission planning of Earth observation satellites.
+Celest is designed for mission planning of Earth observation satellites.
 A key part of this problem is the scheduling of observations.
-The following sections describe the concept of a scheduling request, the scheduling framework apart of celest, and a discussion on the scheduling algorithm.
+The following sections describe the concept of a scheduling request, the scheduling framework, and the scheduling algorithm.

 Concept of Requests
 -------------------